052223-java-angular/Sebastian-p1-backend/README.md

 - Generate Dependency Tree for each object and/or library
 - Import object/library data from .md file
 - ability of server to download library and update names from object files. (potentially dealing w/ single-binary libraries and/or -meta.pd files)
+- add objects from .txt file
+- search by library name
-- ability to add/search by library or object tag
+- ability to add tags to search by
 - search by author

 ## Tech Stacks